malacandrian/eewilliams/_books/BibleInANutshell.md

         title: "Easy reading book"
         text: >-
           An easy, short reading book that explains the passage and helps you see Jesus.

+        picture:
+          defaultImage: EasyReading.png
     -
         title: "Q&A"
         text: >-
           Each chapter ends with questions to dig deeper into the passage.

+        picture:
+          defaultImage: QandA.png
 ---
 A short book that explains the passage and helps you see Jesus.
 It uses accessible language while remaining theologically rich.<!--more-->